deanhamsft/Brinehaven/NPC's of Brinehaven/Lirien Thaloryn.md

 Description

 **A slender female Half-Elf Approaches the party cautiously.
 She Carries a leather journal as she steps up to the table wearing an expression of curiosity.
-She asks the party about their journey probing for stories.**
+She asks the party about their journey, probing for stories.**

 Background